What Can You Do With a Social Work Degree?

 Doctoral Degree in Social Work

-A doctoral degree in social work prepares graduates to work in research, education, or upper-level administrative roles.
+A doctoral degree in social work prepares students to work in research, education, or upper-level administrative roles.
 The degree typically takes three years to complete and covers topics like advanced social work theory and quantitative and qualitative research methods.

 Medical Social Worker